palssonc/palsson-research-gatsby/src/content/pages/about.md

 </center>
 &nbsp;

+<a href="/assets/Marein Palsson DR Baseball EDCC 2025.pdf">Narrow Paths Out of Poverty and Educational Demand: Evidence from Dominican Baseball</a> (with <a href="https://sites.google.com/site/bcmarein">Brian Marein</a>) (forthcoming, Economic Development and Cultural Change)

+<ul><em>tl;dr:</em> While many believe that professional baseball recruiting in the Dominican Republic has hurt education, we find no evidence that it decreased educational attainment.</ul>

 <a href="/assets/WP Vancouver_and_Uber.pdf">VancUber: The Effect of Ride-Hailing on Public Transportation, Congestion, and Traffic Fatalities </a> (with John Cairncross and <a href="http://individual.utoronto.ca/jhall/">Jonathan Hall</a> (Accepted, Canadian Journal of Economics)

 <ul><em>tl;dr:</em> Vancouver banned Uber for 10 years, which lets us observe the long-run effects of Uber on public transit, congestion, and traffic fatalities.</ul>

-<a href="/assets/Palsson Porter 2024 - 6.pdf">The Inefficacy of Land Titling Programs: Homesteading in Haiti, 1933—1950</a> (with Seth Porter) (Forthcoming, Public Choice)
+<a href="/assets/Palsson Porter 2024 - 6.pdf">The Inefficacy of Land Titling Programs: Homesteading in Haiti, 1933—1950</a> (with Seth Porter)  Public Choice, https://doi.org/10.1007/s11127-024-01195-9

 <ul><em>tl;dr:</em> A titling program in Haiti failed to generate much interest because onerous requirements prevented people from applying.</ul>